-Haywood Community College Security & Safety Team prepares this report in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistic Act (Clery Act).
-This report is designed to provide you with valuable information about your safety and security by providing you with statistics about crimes that occur on campus.
-These statistics include crimes reported to Campus Security and Safety Team, Student Services, and crime information requested from local law enforcement agencies about crimes committed near our campus and non-campus properties that are reported directly to other law enforcement agencies.
+The Haywood Community College Public Safety Leadership Team prepares this report in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistic Act (Clery Act).
+This report is designed to provide you with important information about your safety and security by providing you with statistics about crimes that occur on campus.
+These statistics include crimes reported to Campus Security Department, Student Services, and crime information requested from local law enforcement agencies about crimes committed near our campus and non-campus properties that are reported directly to other law enforcement agencies.

-All reports are taken seriously and are investigated accordingly.

-Action(s) will be taken for all violations of the Student Code of Conduct.
+All reports are taken seriously and are investigated.
+Action will are taken for all violations of the Student Code of Conduct.